Seattle Motorcycle Accident Attorney

 The Seattle injury attorneys at Hardwick & Pendergast, P.S., have dealt with the nuances of representing motorcyclists and know what it takes to secure your case.
 You can rest assured that will we use every tool at our disposal to obtain the compensation you need to recover - and put the blame where it squarely belongs.

-Call our office today to set up a case consultation at no cost to you.
+If your loved one was killed in a motorcycle crash, or you were seriously injured in an accident, call our office today to set up a case consultation at no cost to you.
 Let us handle the details while you focus on recovery.
 Call (888) 228-3860 today, or submit your information via our contact form.
 Either way, it's important you take that first step and reach out to our firm so that we can fight for your rights while you recover from injuries.

 - Motorcycle Accident Blogs